Yazooof/group-project-p1/README.md

 	you can either import a file that has readings or you can start a new reading collection.

 # Option 1
-	To import a new reading click on the import button on the application.
+	To import a new reading click on the JSON or XML import button on the application.
 	To add new readings to your imported file type in your Site ID and then click on "Add Site" button You will see your site Id added to the Stopped Collections, It will reamin until you are reaady to add other data